 My research interests are centred on developing mathematically rigorous theories and tools to support software practitioners in specifying, designing, maintaining and implementing concurrent and distributed programs.
 In particular, I currently work on the following topics:

 Choreography reconstruction: how to build a bird's eye view of a

 distributed system from specifications of its components.
-See [1,
+See [LT12,

 - Relationships between session types and automata theories: session types are a type discipline for concurrent programs (typing the behaviour of a program instead of its data).
 Session types theories relate to many other theories (e.g., model checking, communicating automata, etc).
 See

 - Static verification of message-passing programs.
 In particular with colleagues from Imperial College London, I am working on a tool and theory to statically detect deadlocks in Go programs.
-See our latest paper on this topic.
-This paper has been nicely summarised by other people: see this post on the morning paper and this blog post.
+See [LNTY17,LNTY18] on this topic.
+These papers have been nicely summarised by other people: see this post and this other post on the Morning Paper blog, as well as this blog post.

-Before joing the School of Computing at Kent, I was a Research Associate at Imperial College London, in the team
+Before joining the School of Computing at Kent, I was a Research Associate at Imperial College London, in the team

 From Data Types to Session Types -- A Basis for Concurrency and Distribution